-As of May 31, 2011 and 2010, there was \$18.8 million and \$27.8 million, respectively, in total unrecognized tax benefits, which, if recognized, would favorably impact Cintas' effective tax rate.
+As of May 31, 2012 and 2011, there was \$9.0 million and \$18.8 million, respectively, in total unrecognized tax benefits, which, if recognized, would favorably impact Cintas' effective tax rate.
 Cintas recognizes interest accrued related to unrecognized tax benefits and penalties in income tax expense in the consolidated statements of income, which is consistent with the recognition of these items in prior reporting periods.
-The total amount accrued for interest and penalties as of May 31, 2011 and 2010, was \$9.1 million and \$15.7 million, respectively.
+The total amount accrued for interest and penalties as of May 31, 2012 and 2011, was \$2.0 million and \$9.1 million, respectively.
 Cintas records this tax liability as current and long-term accrued liabilities on the consolidated balance sheets, as appropriate.

 In the normal course of business, Cintas provides for uncertain tax positions and the related interest, and adjusts its unrecognized tax benefits and accrued interest accordingly.
-Unrecognized tax benefits related to continuing operations increased by \$6.4 million in fiscal 2011, increased by \$0.9 million in fiscal 2010 and decreased by \$18.7 million in fiscal 2009.
-Accrued interest decreased by \$6.6 million in fiscal 2011, decreased by less than \$0.1 million in fiscal 2010 and decreased by \$0.6 million in fiscal 2009.
+Unrecognized tax benefits related to continuing operations decreased by \$55.0 million in fiscal 2012, increased by \$6.4 million in fiscal 2011 and increased by \$0.9 million in fiscal 2010.
+Accrued interest decreased by \$7.1 million in fiscal 2012, decreased by \$6.6 million in fiscal 2011 and decreased by less than \$0.1 million in fiscal 2010.